humont/Rainier/Technotes/SystemTableOrganization.markdown

 ## Constants: system.constants

-This contains values such as `maxInteger` that can be useful.
+This contains key/value pairs such as `maxInteger` that can be useful.

+This may include subtables — for instance, it would be useful to place the standard http result codes in a table at `system.constants.httpResult`.

 ## Environment: system.environment